anlitsai/git-example/README.md

 ### or create a new repository on the command line

-echo "# gasp" >> README.md
+name='gasp'
+#gitinit $name
+#$name is the name of the repository

+rm -rf .git/
 git init
-git add README.md
-git commit -m "first commit"
+git remote add origin git@github.com:anlitsai/$name.git git status git add . git commit -m "first commit"
-git remote add origin https://github.com/anlitsai/gasp.git
+git status
 git push -u origin master

 ### or push an existing repository from the command line